Frequently Asked Questions

 What does raised without antibiotics mean?

 Greenfield animals are raised without any antibiotics – ever!
 Our producers follow standards of care that allow them to raise healthy animals without the need for the routine use of antibiotics.
 This includes a customized, highly nutritious feed formulation that promotes natural immunity, rigorous animal husbandry and barn management practices to control for the spread of disease, and continuous monitoring of herd health.
-If an animal gets sick and requires an antibiotic, they are treated and removed from the Greenfield program.
+If an animal gets sick and requires an antibiotic, they are treated with antibiotics as prescribed by a veterinarian and removed from the Greenfield program.

 If you don't ever use antibiotics, what happens if one of your animals get sick?